jhyan/reddit_analysis/README.md

 * [Licenses](#license)

 ## presentation
 This work tries to do English text classification with TF-IDF and Neuron Network (NN).
-The goal is to train models from reddit corpus and test on slack conversations.
-The logic behind it is to classify and analyze conversations on chatting apps for marketing.
 It's done in python and tensorflow.
-There are three modules in the reposoitory:
+The modules in the reposoitory:
 1. __Reddit scraping tool__.
 Scrap the reddit data in the hirerarchy of _subreddit--post--comments_ and saves to the database.
 1. __Corpus correlation analysis__.
 Pulls data from database and runs a tfidf analysis of different subreddits.
 Generates correlation graphs.
 1. __Reddit recommendation system__.
 Taken into consideration the tfidf score, post time, post length, upvotes, word tag amplification, to recommend a most related reddit submission.